 “The Dr. Susan Love Foundation for Breast Cancer Research is an outstanding nonprofit organization playing a critical role in accelerating research to prevent a disease that takes the lives of 108 women every day,” said Ms. Cooper Ortner.
 “I look forward to leading the Foundation’s continued growth and being part of the team creating a future without breast cancer.”

 About the Dr. Susan Love Foundation for Breast Cancer Research

 The Dr. Susan Love Foundation for Breast Cancer Research’s mission is to achieve a future without breast cancer by focusing on prevention and finding the cause.
-This will be accomplished by democratizing research to include the public’s voice in the process, facilitating research through programs like the Army of Women launched in 2008 as a resource for researchers, and performing research through projects like the innovative Health of Women [HOW] Study, created in 2012 to identify the cause and cost of the disease through an online cohort.
+This will be accomplished by democratizing research to include the public’s voice in the process, facilitating research through programs like the Love Research Army launched in 2008 as a resource for researchers, and performing research through projects like the innovative Health of Women [HOW] Study, created in 2012 to identify the cause and cost of the disease through an online cohort.

-The Dr. Susan Love Foundation for Breast Cancer Research, and its more than 375,000 volunteers nationwide, invite you to Act with Love and become part of a movement to bring the public voice to breast cancer research with the goal of eradicating the disease once and for all.
+The Dr. Susan Love Foundation for Breast Cancer Research, and its more than 375,000 volunteers nationwide, invite you to Act With Love and become part of a movement to bring the public voice to breast cancer research with the goal of eradicating the disease once and for all.
 To learn more and show your support, visit www.actwithlove.org